vrk-kpa/suomifi-icons/DEVELOPMENT.md

 **IMPORTANT!**

-1. Make sure to generate new dist folder by running `yarn build`, and
+1. Run `yarn build` to make sure to generate new dist folder, and
-2. publish the `dist` folder instead of the root, as in `npm publish ./dist`
+2. publish the `dist` folder instead of the root with `npm publish ./dist`

 ## Semantic versioning